 Railway transport has the following disadvantages:

-- Huge Capital Outlay: The railway requires is large investment of capital.
-The cost of construction, maintenance and overhead expenses are very high as compared to other modes of transport.
-Moreover, the investments are specific and immobile.
-In case the traffic is not sufficient, the investments may mean wastage of huge resources.
+- Huge Capital Outlay: The railway requires is a large investment of capital.
+The cost of construction, maintenance, and overhead expenses are very high as compared to other modes of transport.
+Moreover, investments are specific and immobile.
+In case the traffic is not sufficient, the investments may mean a wastage of huge resources.

 - Monopoly: As railways require huge capital outlay, they may give rise to monopolies and work against public interest at large.
 Even if controlled and managed by the government, lack of competition may breed inefficiency and high costs.

-- Centralised Administration: Being the public utility service railways have monopoly position and as such there is centralized administration.
+- Centralized Administration: Being the public utility service railways have a monopoly position and as such, there is centralized administration.
 Local authorities fail to meet the personal requirements of the people as compared to roadways.